-If you’re uncertain whether your Albuquerque home has unhealthy indoor air quality (IAQ), it probably does.
+If you’re unsure whether your Albuquerque house has unhealthy indoor air quality (IAQ), it possibly does.

 We are indoors a lot.
-As a matter of fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times more polluted than outdoors, which could create long-term health problems.
+As a matter of fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times more polluted than outdoors, which can create long-term health concerns.

-We’ve put together a list of the most frequent origins of inferior IAQ, the problems they cause and how you can take care of these indoor air pollutants.
-If you’re worried about the air inside your house, we recommend talking with a pro like Tru Air Systems LLC about which options are a good fit for your house.
+We’ve made a list of the most frequent sources of poor IAQ, the issues they make and how you can take care of these indoor air pollutants.
+If you’re worried about the air inside your residence, we suggest chatting with a pro like Tru Air Systems LLC about which options are ideal for your family.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals leaked by everyday household products.
+Volatile organic compounds, or VOCs, are vapors emitted from regular household things.

 - Building materials